makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## User Stories

+As a bowler,
+So I can keep track of my store,
+I would like to be able to save rolls to score card.

+As a bowler,
+So I can know a frame is complete,
+I would like to not be able to add rolls to frame after completed.

+As a bowler,
+So I can know my score,
+I would like the score of my game to be calculated.